arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ![Nicla Voice onboard raw magnetometer data on the IDE's Serial Monitor](assets/user-manual-15.png)

-Now, open the IDE's Serial Plotter by navigating to **Tools > Serial Plotter**.
+Now open the IDE's Serial Plotter by navigating to **Tools > Serial Plotter**.
 After a while, you should see a real-time graph showing raw data from the board's onboard magnetometer, as shown below (move the board):

 ![Nicla Voice onboard raw magnetometer data on the IDE's Serial Plotter](assets/user-manual-16.gif)